Meet with us to talk about your project!

 • Public community gardens or community gardens at affordable housing developments

-• Demolition and removal of existing structures.
+• Demolition and removal of existing structures

-• Grading and soil correction to prepare a site for construction.
+• Grading and soil correction to prepare a site for construction

 • Outdoor resident amenity spaces for affordable housing projects

-• General landscaping elements for affordable housing projects
+• General landscaping elements for affordable housing projects and commercial or industrial projects advancing economic opportunity

-• Construction costs for affordable housing projects and commercial or industrial projects advancing economic opportunity
+projects and commercial or industrial projects advancing economic opportunity

 • City or neighborhood parks